-WFAA has a strong fiduciary responsibility to donors to ensure gifts are used for the purpose for which they were given.
+WFAA has a strong fiduciary responsibility to donors to ensure that gifts are used for the purpose for which they were given.
 Everyone, including university personnel, is responsible for respecting the sacrosanct fiduciary responsibility WFAA has to donors.
-When WFAA disburses funds, both the nature of the expense and requested payee must be taken into consideration.
+When WFAA disburses funds, both the nature of the expense and the requested payee must be taken into consideration.

 Expenditures must be “ordinary, necessary, and reasonable” in relation to strengthening the university’s mission.
 Expenditures should be supportive of the university’s objectives and should not inure to the private or personal benefit of individuals entrusted to administer the funds against these standards.
-Funds disbursed to the University (233 or 533 funds) must follow the guidelines outlined here, although it is important to understand that once funds are disbursed to the UW, they are considered University funds not WFAA funds and, therefore, must also comply with university policy and procedures.
+Funds disbursed to the university (233 or 533 funds) must follow the guidelines outlined here, although it is important to understand that once funds are disbursed to the UW, they are considered university funds not WFAA funds and, therefore, must also comply with university policy and procedures.

 - Consistent with donor intent and WFAA’s fiduciary responsibility